u-blox/baud-rate-test/README.md

 # Running The Test
 * Clone this repo, fetch your chosen version of `mbed-os` into it (default if you run `mbed deploy` is kjbracey's branch as indicated above) and set your chosen mbed target/toolchain as defaults.
-* Perform the hardware setup steps above and consider any items you may wish to change in `mbed_app.json`.
+* Perform the target hardware setup steps above and consider any items you may wish to change in `mbed_app.json`.
 * Connect your target hardware and then compile/run the test with:

     `mbed test -v -n tests-unit_tests-default`